 You can set slider orientation to horizontal or vertical in the Orientation field.

-Modify the Touch drag threshold to determine the threshold at which a touch drag event will be initiated.
+Modify the Drag threshold to determine the threshold at which a touch drag event will be initiated.

 For more information, watch the following video: